viscid-hub/Viscid/doc/installation.rst

     mkdir -p ~/.config/matplotlib
     cp Viscid/resources/viscidrc ~/.viscidrc

-Installing Dependancies
+Installing Dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~

-If you are using Anaconda to manage your dependancies, you can use the default Viscid environment to automatically install all Viscid's dependancies,
+If you are using Anaconda to manage your dependencies, you can use the default Viscid environment to automatically install all Viscid's dependencies,

 .. code-block:: bash